-Affordability is the results obtained from the analysis of the Life-Cycle Cost (LCC) of a proposed acquisition, which the purchase is in accord with the resources and long term requirements of the acquirer.
+Affordability is the results obtained from the analysis of the Life-Cycle Cost (LCC) of a proposed acquisition, in which the purchase is in accord with the resources and long-term requirements of the acquirer.

 The Defense Acquisition Guidebook (DAG) defines affordability as the degree to which the LCC of an acquisition program is in consonance with long-range modernization, force structure, and manpower plans of the individual DoD Component, as well as the Department as a whole.
 An affordability assessment is required at Milestone B and C. Affordability is considered in four aspects of DoD acquisitions.
 These aspects are:

 - Full-time Funding

 - Cost As an Independent Variable (CAIV)

 1. Affordability Consideration: Play an important role in identifying capability needs throughout the Joint Capabilities Integration and Development System (JCIDS) requirements process.
 Affordability is part of the:

 - Determination of Key Performance Parameters (KPP)